 This is a first course in linear algebra.
 It is truly surprising how ubiquitous linear algebra is throughout math and sciences: from cryptography to graph theory, from machine learning to research mathematics.
 Whether you are an aspiring computer scientist, mathematician, physicist, biologist or engineer, the techniques we will learn in this class are a fundamental component of your studies.
 Topics include solving linear systems of equations, span and linear independence of vectors, linear transformations, inverses, subspaces, change of basis, the determinant function, eigenvalues and eigenvectors, and diagonalization.

 Office: Padelford (PDL), C-552

 Contact: j s o u t h e r AT u w . e d u

 Additional help is available outside of class and office hours at CLUE.
-Visit their website to find out more about summer drop-in hours.
-Additionally, the Math Study Center (MSC) is open for 300-Level math courses over the summer (and only summer!).
-The MSC is located in Communications B-014 and is open 11:00 am - 5:00 pm Monday to Thursday.
+Visit their website to find out more about drop-in hours and dedicated M308 days.